Alabama Water Quality at a Glance

 ⚠️ Key Concerns for Alabama Residents

-- Who’s affected: An estimated 70 of 587 Alabama systems may need extra steps to meet the new limits — check your utility’s results3.
+- Who’s affected: An estimated 70 of 587 Alabama systems may need extra steps under stricter PFAS limits — this is a 2023 estimate; confirm current status using your utility’s CCR and PFAS results3.

-- What PFAS are: Long-lasting chemicals from products and industry; they can build up over long periods.
-Research and regulation are ongoing6.
+- What PFAS are: Long-lasting chemicals from products and industry; they can build up over time.
+Research and regulation continue evolving6.

 - DBPs: Disinfection byproducts (like TTHMs/HAA5) are common in treated water and are regulated; utilities report them in annual Consumer Confidence Reports (CCRs).